All Episodes

 The special counsel's office is part of the Department of Justice, and by regulation, it was bound by that department policy.

-All right, so we're gonna have so much more on this debacle today, um, and the news and information that you really need to know about, and all the noise is not and will not be what you think it is.
+All right, so we're going to have so much more on this debacle today and the news and information that you really need to know about.

-Uh, and where this is all really heading.
+And where this is all really heading.

-That's tonight at 9 on Hannity on the Fox News Channel.
+That's tonight at 9 on Hannity on the Fox News channel.

 Hope you join us.

-That's all nine Eastern tonight.
+That's all 9 Eastern tonight.

 Hannity Fox.